linker3000/DL4YHF-Frequency-Meter/README.md

 See the PNG image herebouts to see how/where to set these values in MPLAB X

 10-Sep-2017: I have tested this code on my stripboard build with a common ANODE display.
-I have also modified the code sections for common CATHODE displays, but have no current means to test it - if you use the code with such a display please let me know is anything needs changing.
+I have also modified the code sections for common CATHODE displays, but have no current means to test it - if you use the code with such a display please let me know if anything needs changing.